Alpine Valley Music Theatre: Notable performances

 The Ozzfest tour came here almost every year and the CD, Ozzfest 2001: The Second Millennium, is culled from performances here.

-The Dave Matthews Band has played a two night stand each year at Alpine Valley since 1999 except for 2001, 2011, 2014, 2017 and 2018.
+The Dave Matthews Band has played a two night stand at Alpine Valley numerous times since 1999.
 Their live releases, Live Trax Vol. 8 was recorded on August 7, 2004, Live Trax Vol. 15 was recorded on August 9, 2008, and Live Trax Vol. 36 was recorded on July 26, 2015.

-Coldplay performed during their Twisted Logic Tour on August 13, 2005.
-It was their largest American show ever, as it sold out the entire venue.
+In 2024, the band's second night of their two night stand was evacuated and postponed due to a severe thunderstorm and a nearby tornado.
+The band returned the following week to play the show.

 Korn recorded the music video for their song "Politics", during the Alpine Valley stop of the Family Values Tour on August 26, 2006.

 Rage Against the Machine played a concert at Alpine Valley, with Queens of the Stone Age, for their only announced solo show, on August 24, 2007.
 Rage Against the Machine would later use the venue to kick off their twice-delayed Public Service Announcement Tour on July 9, 2022 - their first performance in almost 11 years.

 The Black Crowes filmed their "Hard to Handle" music video here.

 Pearl Jam, Dave Matthews Band, Rush and Phish have all regarded Alpine Valley as one of their favorite venues to play.
 Former Phish road manager Brad Sands regards Alpine Valley as his favorite venue to see the band.
 Pearl Jam also played their only scheduled U.S. dates at the venue in 2011, as part of their 20th anniversary celebrations.

-Dead and Company (with former members of the Grateful Dead) have played Alpine Valley Music Theater four times, twice in the Summer of 2016 and twice in the Summer of 2018.
-On June 23, 2018, Justin Vernon of Bon Iver was a guest with Dead and Company for four songs.
-The June 22 and June 23, 2018 performances marked the 30th anniversary of Grateful Dead concerts at this venue in the summer of 1988, when they played four shows over five nights.

-On September 21, 2019, Farm Aid performed at Alpine Valley to a crowd of 36,000, marking the second time the fundraiser came to the state of Wisconsin.